Ivo-Balbaert/The_Way_to_Jai/book/9_More_about_types.md

 ## 9.4 The Any type
 (see line (9) and following)
 The **Any** type (defined in module _Preload_), is the most wide type.
 It encompasses and matches with all other types.
 Values of all types can be converted to Any.
 This allows you to assign one variable to values of different types (see lines 10-11, even a function type as in line (11)), as you might do in a dynamically-typed programming language.

 The Any type has size 16 bytes.
+It is in fact a more informative and type-safe version of the void pointer from C, including a type pointer for the type and a void pointer for the value (see § 16.1 for its definition).
 It is useful when working with heterogeneous arrays of pointers to different types.

 ## 9.5 Any and the print procedure